-- 1. Wearing or possessing any clothing, bandanas, jewelry, symbol, or other sign associated with membership in, or representative of, any gang; - 2.
-Engaging in any verbal or nonverbal act such as throwing signs, gestures, or handshakes representative of membership in any gang; - 3.
-Recruiting, soliciting, or encouraging any person through duress or intimidation to become or remain a member of any gang; and/or - 4.
-Extorting payment from any individual in return for protection from harm from any gang.
+1. Wearing or possessing any clothing, bandanas, jewelry, symbol, or other sign associated with membership in, or representative of, any gang;

+2. Engaging in any verbal or nonverbal act such as throwing signs, gestures, or handshakes representative of membership in any gang:

+3. Recruiting, soliciting, or encouraging any person through duress or intimidation to become or remain a member of any gang; and/or including expulsion.

+4. Extorting payment from any individual in return for protection from harm from any gang.

-Students found to be in violation of this policy shall be subject to disciplinary action up to and including expulsion.
+Students found to be in violation of this policy shall be subject to disciplinary action up to and same disciplinary actions as if they had occurred on school grounds.

-Students arrested for gang related activities occurring off school grounds shall be subject to the same disciplinary actions as if they had occurred on school grounds.
+Students arrested for gang related activities occurring off school grounds shall be subject to the